mmlacak/crochess/docs/source/libcc/ccpos.rst

     to a given linked list.

-    If linked list :c:`*pd_link__iod_a` is :c:`NULL`, it will be initialized with a newly allocated string link as its only element.
+    If linked list :c:`*pd_link__iod_a` is :c:`NULL`, it will be initialized with a newly allocated position descriptor link as its only element.

     :param pd_link__iod_a: **Ownership**, *optional* *input/output*;
                            linked list.